 \subsection{Reproducibility}

-The current results and maps are reproducible using the same data sets for two reasons.
-First, the traversability ground truth labels are generated using the given data without any manual labeling.
-Second, the multi-layer Bayesian map inference provides exact solutions without approximation.
-This framework can also be used on self-collected data by other robotic platforms as long as the image and depth information are included.
+The current results and maps are reproducible using the same datasets for two reasons.
+First, the traversability ground truth labels are generated using the provided data without any manual labeling.
+Second, the multilayer Bayesian map inference provides exact solutions without approximation.
+This framework can also be used on customized data collected using other robotic platforms as long as the image and depth information are included.